-Since the last CAC meeting, SCP has added two new members to our team.
-Our newest Programs Manager, Scott Salyer, is busy working with Advanced Energy Rebuild applicants and becoming familiar with our multiple programs.
-Commercial Accounts Specialist, Scott Lawrence, just joined SCP mid-October and will be part of our Customer Service Team, focusing on commercial customers.
+Since the last Board meeting, SCP has added a new member to our team.
+Commercial Accounts Specialist, Scott Lawrence, just joined SCP in mid-October and will be part of our Customer Service Team, focusing on commercial customers.

 PROGRAMS UPDATES: